bugsnag/bugsnag-flutter-http-client/README.md

-# !This repo is a work in progress and has not yet been released as a useable package!
+# NOTE: This repo is a work in progress and has not yet been released as a production ready package.

 # BugSnagHttpClient